AstroPay-Developers/astropay-sdk-java/README.md

 BigDecimal amount;
 String currency;
 String country;
-String merchantCashoutId; //Unique identifier of merchant transaction URL callbackUrl; //A URL where the merchant will be receiving transaction status updates.
-See callback for more details User user; //User Object
+String merchantCashoutId; // Unique identifier of merchant transaction URL callbackUrl; // A URL where the merchant will be receiving transaction status updates.
+See callback for more details User user; // User Object
 ```

 #### User object